 Alexis Renee Ward is an award-winning composer, arranger, conductor, singer, music educator, adjudicator, and accompanist.
 Her teaching and directing experience runs the gamut of ages and experience levels in both vocal and instrumental fields.

 For over 15 years, Alexis has worked extensively in sacred music and the non-profit sector conducting amateur to professional level community choirs and orchestras, church choirs, children's choirs, handbells, praise bands, folk ensembles, theater troupes, and chamber groups.
 Her compositions have been performed in North America, Europe, and Africa and have been featured on such renowned stages as Carnegie Hall.
 Throughout her career, she has been honored to serve as a board member for several ensembles and non-profit organizations advocating for the work of living composers and supporting the arts in our communities.

-She received both her Bachelor of Music degree in Composition/Music Theory as well as her Master of Music degree in Choral Conducting at the University of Delaware and is currently completing the requirements for her Master's in Composition.
+She received both her Bachelor of Music degree in Composition/Music Theory as well as her Master of Music degree in Choral Conducting and Composition at the University of Delaware.
 In addition, Alexis has performed, studied, and worked with world-renowned composers and conductors including Jennifer Margaret Barker, Paul Head, David Lang, Eric Ewazen, Gary Graden, Anton Armstrong, James Jordan, Weston Noble, Dennis Shrock, Bruce Chamberlain, Charles Bruffy, Giselle Wyers, Rick Bjella, Simon Carrington, and Sandra Snow.

 An avid performer, Alexis has performed with a wide variety of musical groups throughout the years, touring across North America, Asia, and Europe.
-She has most recently sung with the Mastersingers of Wilmington, CoroAllegro, the Cathedral Choir School of Delaware, and the Meridian Chorale of Atlanta.
+She has most recently sung with the Mastersingers of Wilmington, CoroAllegro, the Cathedral Choir School of Delaware, the Meridian Chorale of Atlanta, and Sine Nomine.

-She currently serves as Director of Music at Trinity Presbyterian Church, Artistic Director of the Chester River Chorale, Assistant Director of Concordia Choral Arts, and Creator/Co-Founder of the Sonus School of Music.
-She resides in North Delaware with her husband Thomas, daughter Hazel, and one more daughter on the way.
+She currently serves as Director of Music at Trinity Presbyterian Church, Artistic Director of the Chester River Chorale, the Artistic Director of the Easton Choral Arts Society, and Creator/Co-Founder of the Sonus School of Music.
+She resides in North Delaware with her husband, Thomas, and daughters, Hazel and Raegan.